Skip to content

 }

-The settings can be signed through an additional setting called signature which contains a JSON Web Token (JWT).
+The settings must be securely transmitted as a signature which contains a JSON Web Token (JWT).

-This token is generated with a secret shared between Pledg and the merchant.
-The merchant uses this secret on its backend to generate the token, and Pledg uses the same secret to decode it.
+This token is generated with a secret key shared between Pledg and the merchant.
+The merchant uses this secret key on its backend to generate the token, and Pledg uses the same secret key to decode it.

 The merchant can also specify a validity period when generating the token.